Kaukab Stewart

 At the 2021 Scottish Parliament election, she became one of the first women of colour elected to the Scottish Parliament, alongside Pam Gosal.

 Early life and career

-Stewart was born in Pakistan and moved with her family to Northampton, England when she was five years old, where she attended Northampton School for Girls.
+Stewart was born to Pakistani parents in Pakistan and moved with her family to Northampton, England when she was two years old, where she attended Northampton School for Girls.
 She then moved to Glasgow, Scotland, aged sixteen and attended Bellahouston Academy in Glasgow and Moray House School of Education in Edinburgh.

 Prior to her election, she worked as a primary school teacher for nearly 30 years, alongside pursuing a political career, which she earlier admitted as challenging even with a "sympathetic headteacher....you have a duty to the kids, who must come first."

 She married Richard Stewart on 14 September 1989.
 They have two children.